The Message Centre Pty Limited

 We may also collect anonymous information regarding visitors to our TMC website.
 This may include Internet Protocol (IP) address, previous sites visited, internet provider location and date and time of the visit.

-We may collect sensitive information, such as health information and information about personal attributes such as nationality when it relates to the provision of a service or its evaluation.
-Sensitive information also includes information or an opinion relating to a person’s racial or ethnic origin, political views or memberships, religious beliefs or affiliations, membership of a professional or trade association or trade union, sexual orientation or practices and criminal record – though we would need a specific need if we were to request such information.
-TMC will only collect this information with your consent or otherwise in accordance with the Australian Privacy Principles and the New Zealand Privacy Act 1993 (to the extent either are applicable).
+We may collect sensitive information, such as health information and information about personal attributes such as nationality, when it relates to the provision of a service or its evaluation.
+Sensitive information also includes information or an opinion relating to a person’s racial or ethnic origin, political views or memberships, religious beliefs or affiliations, membership of a professional or trade association or trade union, sexual orientation or practices and criminal record – though we would need a specific reason to request such information.
+TMC will only collect this information with your consent and in accordance with the Australian Privacy Act 1988 and the New Zealand Privacy Act 2020 (to the extent either are applicable).

 How Personal Information Is Used

 TMC uses personal information to assist it in providing services and for associated business development.
 TMC also uses personal information to perform its corporate and contractual obligations.
-Unless otherwise required by law, TMC will not use the information for any purpose other than the purpose disclosed when TMC collects the information.
+Unless otherwise required by law, TMC will not use the information for any purpose other than for purposes directly related to providing our services to you and for conducting our business activities.
 TMC may also collect information in order to improve its service to users of this TMC website.

 How Personal Information Is Disclosed

-Personal information held by TMC is disclosed by TMC in accordance with the Australian Privacy Principles and the Information Privacy Principles contained in the New Zealand Privacy Act 1993 (to the extent either are applicable).
+Personal information held by TMC is disclosed by TMC in accordance with the Applicable Privacy Laws .
 TMC will only disclose personal information to a third party where TMC has your consent, or where the disclosure is permitted or required by law.
-For example, TMC may disclose information as follows:
+For example, TMC may disclose information as follows to: